BreuerLab/wind-tunnel-Control-Daq/Calimero/Flow Visualization/STB Processing/README.txt

 vc7 data, DAQ data (time series of laser firing and motor encoder), wind tunnel data.

+processing functions ->
+	files that do the brunt of the 'processing' work, which includes the phase averaging, time averaging, and calculation of secondary statistics (e.g. lift force).

-phase averaging ->
+general functions ->
-	files used in the phase averaging processing
+	functions that are used in the processing but are highly general and could be used in any other code (e.g. calculating vorticity)